Kiki79250CoC/SMWMTL/README.md

 ![AppBranding](https://github.com/Kiki79250CoC/SMWMTL/blob/543e5caeecbf7b5290c8885f1ad31d8adfbd69a5/Releases/Images/AppBrand/AppBrandLogo_Montr%C3%A9al.png)
 Super Mario World MultiTools Launcher is a small program writted in VisualBasic.NET under Framework 4.6, which allows to create Super Mario World Hacks more easily (if you use your own-dumped ROM) by grouping all tools in one place instead of travel into each folder to find what tool you want to use.

+## Build SMWMTL from source:
+For building SMWMTL from it's source code, you need Visual Studio 2022 (Version 17.1) and the .NET Framework 4.6 targeting package.

 ## Why SMWMTL ?

 The actual problem with the Super Mario World hacking is the number of tools you need to use if yo want to make a good one.
 Each tool have his own functionalities, his ease to use that others don't have, ones are even for a very very VERY specific use.
 Choosing what tool to include in this Software is a pretty hard work.
 To respond to each user, the essential tools are available/included, and some variants of other tools was also included.